jgehrcke/git-authors/README.md

-`git log` performs reasonably fast even for large repositories: with git version 2.1.4, analysis of the Linux repository (with more than 500.000 commits)takes about 7 seconds on my medium-equipped test machine.
+`git log` performs reasonably fast even for large repositories: with git version 2.1.4, analysis of the Linux repository (with more than 500.000 commits) takes about 7 seconds on a rather slow test machine.

 ## Notes